juhoen/Switchboard/README.md

 ```

-You are working with 3rd party user API, for instance, which returns the following kind of payload:
+However, you are working with 3rd party user API, which returns the following kind of payload:

 ```json
 {